 The Nervebreakers history is convoluted , at best .
-(See Mike's Remberances) Mike Haskins and I (then Barry Huebner) met at school in Irving Texas in the late sixties
+(See Mike's Remembrances) Mike Haskins and I (then Barry Huebner) met at school in Irving Texas in the late sixties

 .
 Mike became my music guru and introduced me to styles of music that